Two coincidences are a clue: Probing a GeV-scale dark QCD sector: A simplified model of dark sector

+which differs from conventional dark photon models with vector couplings.
+The dark photon coupling to the dark baryon $D$ is, in general, nontrivial and involves multiple form factors due to its spin-$N/2$ nature, potentially leading to distinct phenomenology that requires dedicated study.
+However, for the processes considered in this work, the transfer momentum is small ($q^2 \ll m_D^2$), such that the leading gauge interaction is determined solely by the total charge $Q_D = N/2$, with the same kinetic structure as a single dark quark.
+As will be discussed below, this purely axial-vector coupling plays an important role in dark matter direct detection.

 In addition, we need a portal between dark sector and the visible sector.
-In this study, we consider the kinetic mixing between the dark photon and the photon \cite{Holdom:1985ag}
+In this study, we consider the kinetic mixing between the dark photon and the SM photon \cite{Holdom:1985ag}

-which introduces interactions between the dark photon and the SM particles.
-The mixing parameter $\epsilon$ is the fourth parameter in this simplified model and plays a crucial role in cosmology and dark sector searches.
+which introduces interactions between the dark sector and the SM.
+The \textbf{kinetic mixing parameter $\bm{\epsilon}$} is the fourth and final parameter of this simplified model and plays a crucial role in searches for the dark sector.